BiblicalStory/LIRF-BASEMAP250722/OBS_AR_FT_PERM/(AIS) Argument of Mark.md

 ---

 ### VI.
 Resolution (16:14–19)
-- Jesus commissions the disciples to carry the gospel into the world.
+- Jesus commissions the disciples to carry the gospel (the Word with authority) into the world.
 - Their proclamation is confirmed by signs, and salvation is marked by Spirit-baptism.
-- The ascended Christ, seated at God’s right hand, is now the source of ongoing authority.
+- The ascended Christ, seated at God’s right hand, is now the source of ongoing authority (Ps.
+110 fulfilled).

-**Contribution:** Balances the setting—just as Jesus embodied the Word with authority, now His disciples carry it forward under His reign.
+**Contribution:** Balances the setting—just as Jesus embodied the Word with authority, now His disciples carry it forward under His Melchizedekian priesthood (Ps.
+110).

 ---

 ### VII.
 Denouement (16:20)
-- The disciples preach the imperishable proclamation, producing eternal salvation.
+- The disciples preach the imperishable proclamation (the Word with authority), producing eternal salvation.
 - The Lord works with them, confirming the Word by signs.

 **Contribution:** The gospel continues as the Word with authority, extending the new Exodus to all nations.